-We talk with a top UK surgeon on surgical training, long learning curves and Covid-19, and how VR simulation can help improve surgical training.
+We talk with a top UK surgeon on surgical training and long learning curves, and how VR simulation can help improve surgical training.

 You can also download our whitepaper – Learning curves and the costs to surgical training – and learn how VR simulation is changing the shape of surgical training with regards to patient outcomes, patient safety and cost-efficiency.

 Wyn Lewis is a consultant general surgeon and professor at Cardiff University, Wales, with an education role as the head of school of surgery for Health Improvement Wales.

 Over the past few years, Wyn has published several papers on learning curves in surgical trainees and how VR simulation affects learning curve trajectories.

 Hi Wyn.
 Could you briefly explain learning curves and how it relates to surgical training?

 There are a lot of misunderstandings about learning curves, politicians talk about something that is difficult has a steep learning curve.
 In fact, if a learning curve is steep, then you hit competence very quicky.
 So, a steep learning curve equates to an easy procedure not a difficult procedure.
 A difficult procedure, the curve is very gradual and that is a big misunderstanding.

 Do you think VR simulation can have an impact on the surgical training learning curve?

 Yes, it can.
 It can get certain people up the learning curve quicker, and with simulation there is no risk to any patients involved.
 The other benefit is the better use of trainer time.
 If you have got a trainee 80% of the way to the inflection point when they are competent, then that is much better use of a trainer’s time than have them focusing on the first 20 % of the learning curve.